vlngf/OilMetagenomesDB/documentation/samples/README.md

 ## depth

-- Sediment only
-- Depth of sample from top of sequence (cm)
+- Depth of sample from top of sequence (m)
-- If reported as a range (e.g. 130-132 cm), take approximate mid-point
+- If reported as a range (e.g. 130-132 m), take approximate mid-point
 - Use `None` if not a sequence (e.g. from surface of an open site)

 ## sample_name